 Statista estimates that there are approximately 42.4 million smartphone users in the UK.
 When removing the estimated 7.5 million UK citizens that are aged below the age of nine, it can be deduced that a minimum of 75% of UK adults are smartphone owners.
 Though it would be easy to conclude that the rise in smartphone ownership would lead to more people wanting to consume quick content immediately, there is actually research by IAB to show that this is not always the case.

 In the wake of the research, Joe Laszlo, IAB’s VP of industry initiatives, said: “The conventional wisdom is that all video on mobile screens must be short in order to resonate with audiences.
 Our research shows that for some demographics and some goals this doesn’t hold up.”

 Long-form is a sign of quality

 Long-form content, both written and produced as video, is powerful.
-And science backs this up.
-Long-form content gets better SEO rankings, is regarded as more authoritative, tends to last longer as quotable source material because it requires more research, and gets more shares across social channels.
+This content form gets better SEO rankings, is regarded as more authoritative.
+It tends to last longer as quotable source material because it requires more research, and gets more shares across social channels.

 That’s pretty comprehensive.

 However, even anecdotally, providing long-form content makes sense.
 If everyone else is prioritising short-form content, and is striving to jump on the Snapchat and Instagram bandwagon, then the best way to stand out is by being different.

 A middle ground?